ubiquitousparth/SnapSense-Pi-Edition-/docs/README.md

 2.  **Image Acquisition Module**:
     * **Tools**: System-level command-line utilities like `grim`/`slurp` (for Wayland) or `scrot` (for X11).
     * **Responsibility**: Handles the process of capturing screenshots.
 It is invoked via Python's `subprocess` module.
-The application also uses `tkinter.filedialog` for local file selection.
+The applicatio![flowdiagram] n also uses `tkinter.filedialog` for local file selection.

 3.  **AI Captioning Service**:
     * **Engine**: [Ollama](https://ollama.com/) running as a local server process.